banks1990/modular-music-visualizer/README.md

 Lot's of stuff are moving on the code and being rewritten, when things are more stable I'll write a proper guide.

 Use the example scripts located on the project root folder as for now for learning and / or read the code, it's pretty well commented

+You can open issues or DM me asking how the code works, where to start contributing, what is needed, anything.

 # Running